whayter/override/level07/Ressources/walkthrough.md

 The program is a number storage service.
 We can store numbers, read the stored numbers, or quit.
 Looking at the [source code](../source.c) in more detail, we notice that there is no check of the index where we save our numbers in the store_number() function.
 Therefore, we can write almost anywhere we want on the stack.
 We'll be able to exploit that, but we'll have to deal with some limitations:

 * First of all, concerning the registration of numbers in the dataset:
-    - numbers are stored at index * 4
+    - numbers are stored at `index * 4`
-    - index % 3 must not be equal to 0
+    - `index % 3` must not be equal to 0
-    - number >> 24 must not be equal to 183
+    - `number >> 24` must not be equal to 183

-* The program has been compiled with the flag "-fstack-protector" which protects the return address of the program's main() function.
+* The program has been compiled with the `-fstack-protector` flag, meaning that the return address of the program's main() function is protected with a [stack canary](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries) and cannot be overwritten.

 * At the beginning of the program, `av` and `env` are cleared and therefore cannot be used to store shellcode in memory.

+That being said, we can always exploit the return addresses of the store_number() or read_number() functions, or the addresses in the Global Offset Table (GOT) of the libc functions called in the program.
+We can also manage to save a shellcode on the stack with the store_number() function, or make a ret2libc attack like in level04.